 Significant focus ethics and ethical frameworks, with a special focus on business ethics.

-PH 351 Perspectives on Povert
+PH 351 Perspectives on Poverty

 Course examines the moral obligations of government, other institutions, and individuals in dealing with poverty.
 Among the questions considered are: Should societies just satisfy the basic needs of all their members?
 How should we deal with conflicting claims about justice, rights, needs, freedom and equality?
 Are current U.S., state, and local policies dealing with poor people morally justified?
 What alternative policies might be better?
 Explores answers to these questions through study of different philosophical theories and through investigation of one or two current problem areas as cases.
 Investigation also includes substantial service-learning experiences in an institution that serves poor people.